How to Choose a Factoring Company for Your Business

 Anyone with access to capital can set up a factoring operation.
 When a person who is unaffiliated with a financial institution decides to start their own factoring company, they are deemed an “independent factor.”

 Many of these independent factors have given invoice factoring a bad reputation in the past because they are allowed to operate fairly unregulated, leading to the stereotype that factoring is a predatory lending option.
 Often, independent factors must borrow from a third party to fund your invoices.
-This is why it’s essential that you aim to work with a bank factor.
+This is why it’s essential that you aim to work with a bank factoring company.

 Unlike independent factors, bank factors are FDIC-insured and regulated at the state and federal levels, providing you with an added sense of security.
 They also use their own funds to cover your invoices.